What is defamation of character?

 The harm must have actually happened, as well, not just estimated to happen based on the libel or slander.
 This is generally the hardest part to prove, as it must be definitive that the harm was caused specifically by the defendant's acts.

-If you want to find out how you can protect your reputation online, we're experts on the subject.
-If you want to pursue a defamation case you'll need to speak with an attorney (we aren't lawyers, but we work with them regularly).
+If you want to find out how you can protect your reputation online, we’re experts on the subject.
+If you want to pursue a defamation case, you’ll need to speak with an attorney (we aren’t lawyers, but we work with them regularly).

 Defamation FAQs